 Website Under Construction:

 This is our home page.
-The rest of the website will be launched before 24th August 2020, the 250th Anniversary of the Death of Chatterton
+The rest of the website will be available by 24th August 2020, the 250th Anniversary of the Death of Chatterton

 The Gathering has Started

 The Thomas Chatterton Manuscript Project welcomes you to the Muniment Room (Our Home Page), where we detail the idea behind the Manuscript Project and guide you towards the next page, which we call Canynges Coffer, the main Gateway to the Project.

 The little menu below relates to the panels on this scrolling page:

 All of the images on this page are simply samples from the full documents, which can be viewed using the links in the panels on the Canynges Coffer page.

 The Point of the Project:

 All Chattertonian Manuscripts to be Available Online for Study & Collaboration

 Genius Conducting the Child Chatterton to Her Altar